awslabs/graphstorm/docs/source/api/references/graphstorm.dataloading.rst

 graphstorm.dataloading.dataset
 ===============================

-    GraphStorm dataset provides one unified dataset, i.e., ``GSgnnData`` for all graph machine learning tasks supported.
-Users can build a ``GSgnnData`` by giving the path of the JSON file created by the :ref:`GraphStorm Graph Construction<graph_construction>`` operations.
-The ``GSgnnData`` will load the related graph artifacts specified in the JSON file, and provides a set of APIs for users to extract information of the graph data.
+    GraphStorm dataset provides one unified dataset class, i.e., ``GSgnnData``, for all graph machine learning tasks supported.
+Users can build a ``GSgnnData`` by giving the path of the JSON file created by the :ref:`GraphStorm Graph Construction<graph_construction>` operations.
+The ``GSgnnData`` will load the related graph artifacts specified in the JSON file, and provides a set of APIs for users to extract information of the graph data for model training and inference.

 .. currentmodule:: graphstorm.dataloading